josh-jacobson/lambda-lecture-notes/3-1-advanced-react/4-testing-web-applications.md

 There's a lot of different terminology floating around, and sometimes the categories overlap but here's a relatively easy way to understand the main categories of automated tests.
 (Kent C. Dodds explains ths really nicely -- check out his article and pdf's below!)

 * **End to End testing:** simulating an entire user flow from start to finish.
 If you're writing an e-commerce app, that flow could be placing items in the cart and completing a purchase.
 Think of hiring a QA person to go through that whole process and try every edge case they can think of to see if anything breaks.
 But your QA person is actually a robot.
 You've seen this before with **Enzyme**
 * **Integration testing:** verifying the functionality of a complete piece of application behavior, agnostic of its implementation details.
-This is similar to E2E but more discrete.
-For example, an integration test in your e-commerce app might just verify the behavior of adding an item to your cart rather than simulating an entire user flow from start to finish.
+This is similar to E2E but generally focused on more discrete behavior rather than the big picture.
+For example, an integration test in your e-commerce app might just verify the behavior of adding an item to your cart rather than simulating an entire purchase flow from start to finish.
 * **Unit testing:** verifying that an individual function or component of your application works as expected
 * **Static testing:** catch errors and typos in code.
 (Code linters like ESLint help you with this)